bradwilder/style-guide/README.md

 Style Guide is a web application that contains two pages: a style guide and a mood board.
 It is intended to be used by designers and developers during the course of designing and then developing an application.
 The goal was to give a simpler solution to creating and maintaining a style guide, which is often done in Photoshop and which can be quite cumbersome.

+## Features

+* User authentication
+* Mood board for collecting design inspiration, with ability to add comments
+* Style guide for documenting color schemes, fonts, icons, and other design elements

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [Deployment](https://github.com/bradwilder/style-guide#Deployment) for notes on how to deploy the project on a live system.